StereoFlo/php-inventory-app/README.md

+# Disclaimer

+this php version is a portable from the golang language package.
+You can find the original version [here](https://github.com/StereoFlo/go-inventory-app)

 # Run the app (WIP)

 ```shell
 docker-compose up --build
 ```

-# Disclaimer

-this php version is from the golang language.
-You can find the original version [here](https://github.com/StereoFlo/go-inventory-app)

 ### Available routes
 `GET /devices/:device_id`